neuromorphicsystems/cubuzoa/README.md

 ![banner](banner.png)

-Cubuzoa is a script that builds Python wheels for Linux, macOS and Windows on a single host operating system by spawning VirtualBox machines.
+Cubuzoa is a script that builds Python wheels for Linux, macOS, and Windows on a single host operating system by spawning VirtualBox machines.

 Tested on the following host operating systems:
 - Ubuntu 20.04